 Most software suffering from feature creep are technologically rich solutions which arise from user and business people requests, as well as from marketing research.
 Engineers add features because they want to create a technologically better product.
-Because they are the ones controling the development process, we get a technologically advanced software which fullfils the business requirements, but is very difficult to use.
+Because they are the ones controlling the development process, we get a technologically advanced software which fulfills the business requirements but is very difficult to use.
 On the other hand, business people want a product filled with features believing that would make it more competitive and wanted on the market.
 However, it must meet client requirements as well.
 Everything is about quantity with them: requirements, time and resources.

 By asking the wrong questions like “Wouldn’t it be cool to add this feature?”, development teams add functionalities which are unnecessary for basic software purpose, the one that supports users’ primary activities.
 As we know, intermediate users use only a part of software functionality, so a large part of the added features is not going to be used at all.
 Even when the team agrees to focus on core functionalities only, no one is quite sure what these are.
 There are only assumptions and guesses which easily lead to feature creep.

 Features are important – they present a picture of software capabilities and value.
 However, there is something more important which is usually left out – people.
 People who use the software.
 Without users in mind, without knowing why they do something, you only ask what are we building and how.
 The why is left out.
 The users have goals and needs different from those whose create or sell software.